Specific learning disabilities in children: Role of the primary care provider

 Secondary roles include serving as a resource to families about community services, advocating for the child's rights and needs at school, serving as a mediator between the family and the school team, and serving as a consultant and resource to the school team.
 (See 'Resources' below and 'Advocacy and support' below and 'Mediator' below.)

-●Primary roles – The diagnosis of learning disability (LD) using psychometric tests usually is made by educators and/or psychologists.
+●Primary roles – The diagnosis of LD using psychometric tests usually is made by educators and/or psychologists.
 Nonetheless, the primary care provider's expertise and unique clinical perspective play a vital role in the identification and evaluation of children with LD.
 A primary role of the pediatric clinician is to help identify the student who may have LD and/or who may need to be evaluated for LD.
-In addition, the pediatric clinician completes a medical evaluation for co-occurring conditions such as attention deficit hyperactivity disorder, sleep problems, and seizures, amongst others.
-Once identified, the primary care provider should discuss reasons for learning failure with the family, and provide information about LD and its co-occurring conditions.
+In addition, the pediatric clinician completes a medical evaluation for co-occurring conditions such as attention deficit hyperactivity disorder, sleep problems, and seizures, among others.
+Once identified, the primary care provider should discuss reasons for learning failure with the family and provide information about LD and its co-occurring conditions.
 (See 'Early identification' below and 'Education and counseling' below.)

 - Bravender T. School performance: the pediatrician's role.
 Clin Pediatr (Phila) 2008; 47:535.